-Forgetfulness - missed appointments, keys locked in the car, purses left behind, work reports left at home, etc.
+Forgetfulness-- missed appointments, keys locked in the car, purses left behind, work reports left at home, etc.

-- Disorganisation It takes longer to finish tasks.
-Time may not be managed as well. - Inability to concentrate and retain information - It may be impossible to stay focused on a task.
-It may be difficult to read a book or even stick with a favourite TV programme. - Preoccupation with the loss - This is a time when one's mind wanders and it is hard to stay on a task.
-Unplanned thoughts of the loss may enter the bereaved person's head at any time or at any place. - Lack of interest or motivation Things just don't matter as much and longer hospital stays, with additional annual costs of around £20 million.
-Cost of bereavement coded consultations in primary care was estimated at around £2.0 million annually.
-In addition, bereaved people were significantly less likely to be employed in the year of and 2 years after bereavement than non-bereaved matched controls.
+- Disorganisation it takes longer to finish tasks.
+Time may not be managed as well.

+- Inability to concentrate and retain information - it may be impossible to stay focused on a task.
+It may be difficult to read a book or even stick with a favourite TV programme.

+- Preoccupation with the loss -

+this is a time when one's mind

+wanders and it is hard to stay on

+a task.
+Unplanned thoughts of

+the loss may enter the bereaved

+person's head at any time or at

+any place.

+- Lack of interest or motivation things just don't matter as much

 - now.
 It is difficult to be interested in anything.
-Life has taken on a temporarily different meaning. - Lowered tolerance level - Patience may not be what it used to be leading to minor irritations becoming bigger and more quarrelling with family, people at work or with friends. - Chronic fatigue Grief is exhausting and in addition there may be difficulty sleeping, eating or exercising.
+Life has taken on a temporarily different meaning.

+- Lowered tolerance level -

+patience may not be what it used

+to be leading to minor irritations

+becoming bigger and more

+quarrelling with family, people at

+work or with friends.

+- Chronic fatigue grief is exhausting and in addition there may be difficulty sleeping, eating or exercising.